maevebaksa/Sudoku/development-documentation/installdependencies_linux_unix.md

 > ./sudokunix.out

-This will create 2 files in the project folder, called "sudoku_time.pdf" and "sudokuanswers_time.pdf" whcih are ready for play!
+This will create 2 files in the project folder, called "sudoku_#.pdf" and "sudokuanswers_#.pdf" whcih are ready for play!